Nachax/Campervan/index.md

 4. Fabrication
 5. And a few more

-# Week 1
+# Week 2
 The first week was dedicated to learn how to use 2D and 3D software .
 Given my project I focussewd on building skill on Sketch up.
 As a part of the learning series I have made 3D models and cutting plans for Garden bench and a small shelf.
 That gave me confidence in building a rough visual of my Camper van project.

 ## Small Shellf
-The goal was to design and represent a basic 3D shelf
+The goal was to design and represent a basic 3D book shelf
 ![Image 19-11-20 at 12 30 PM](https://user-images.githubusercontent.com/73225133/99636138-09d7c380-2a69-11eb-910c-ed701fa9d5c3.jpg)

 ## Folding table